4ms/metamodule-docs-website/docs/using_metamodule.md

 A single physical knob can be mapped to up to eight virtual knobs.
 This is known as a "multi-map".
 Each virtual knob can have a different minimum and maximum range.

-This allows the MetaModule's knobs to be used as macro controller.
+As you turn the physical knob, all the mapped virtual knobs will turn.
+In this way, mulit-maps allow the MetaModule to act like a macro controller.

 For example, if a reverb module has separate wet and dry level knobs, you could map a physical knob to both of these, setting the maximum to 0% and minimum to